lowlighter/libs/xml/README.md

 ## ✨ Features

-- Based on [quick-xml](https://github.com/tafia/quick-xml) rust package (compiled to WASM)
+- Based on the [quick-xml](https://github.com/tafia/quick-xml) Rust package (compiled to WASM).
-- Support `XML.parse` and `XML.stringify`
+- Support for `XML.parse` and `XML.stringify` in the style of the `JSON` global.
-- Support `<!-- -->` comments
+- Support for `<!-- -->` comments.
-- Support XML entities (`&amp;`, `&#38;`, `&#x26;`, ...)
+- Support for XML entities (`&amp;`, `&#38;`, `&#x26;`, …).
-- Support mixed content (text and nodes)
+- Support for mixed content (both text and nodes).
-- Large output transformation options
+- Support for large output transformation options:
-  - Auto-flattening of nodes with a single child, text or attributes
+  - Auto-flatten nodes with a single child, text or attributes
-  - Auto-revival of `boolean`, `number`, etc.
+  - Auto-revive `boolean`s, `number`s, etc.
-  - Auto-group same-named nodes into arrays
+  - Auto-group same-named nodes into arrays.
-  - Formatting options (indentation, break lines, etc.)
+  - Format (indentation, break lines, etc.)
-  - Custom `reviver` and `replacer` functions
+  - Support for custom `reviver` and `replacer` functions
-- Metadata stored into non-enumerable properties for advanced usage
+- Support for metadata stored into non-enumerable properties (advanced usage).

 ## 🕊️ Migrating from `4.x.x` to `5.x.x`

-Starting from version `5.0.0`, this library use a WASM-compiled binding of the [quick-xml](https://github.com/tafia/quick-xml) rust package.
-It provides better performances while allowing to support more features.
+Prior to version version `5.0.0`, this library was fully written in TypeScript.
+It now uses a WASM-compiled binding of the [quick-xml](https://github.com/tafia/quick-xml) Rust package, which provides better performance while allowing us to support more features.

 ### Internal API changes